Notre Dame meets the No. 12 Golden Gophers and No. 6 Wisconsin in the ACC / Big Ten Challenge.

 Notre Dame opens the season this Friday against No. 1 UCLA in Lincoln, Neb.

-During her first season with the Irish, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
-In 2013 she will assist with the setters, led by 2012 second team all-BIG EAST selection Maggie Brindock, as well as help head coach Debbie Brown during matches with the offense.
+During her first season with the Irish in 2012, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
+In 2013, she helped coach the setters in addition to assisting head coach Debbie Brown during matches with the Irish offense.
+In 2014, Van De Walle continued to assist with the offense in addition to scouting opponents.

-The winningest coach in Mid-American Conference history, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.
+The winningest coach in Mid-American Conference history at the time of her retirement, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.

 While with the Falcons, Van De Walle won three MAC Championships (1989, 1991-92) and two MAC Eastern Division Championships (2000-01).
 She led the Falcons to winning seasons in 19 of her last 25 years with the program and put together 13 seasons with 20-plus wins, including a 30-win campaign in 1992.